The story of spring

 The story of Liel Teherani, 18 years old

-The desire to help and influence is a value I was brought up on from home.
+The desire to help and influence is a value I was raised from home.
 In eighth grade I donated hair and felt it was an amazing act and that I wanted to save lives directly as well.

 After inquiring about the issue I came to a blood donation.
 I immediately connected to the idea because blood donation can save the lives of three people, given the situation where blood donation is separated into 3 components - platelets, plasma and the fluid itself.

 The only thing that stood between me and the desire was the fear I had at that time of needles.
 I confronted this fear in XNUMXth grade with the help of an amazing nurse thanks to whom I realized that my “fear” of needles was unfounded.

 At that moment I realized that the path between me and the goal, the desire to donate blood is short and I was planning to donate blood on the 17th birthday.

 Unfortunately the birthday fell on a maturity period, after which I flew to London for two weeks.
 When I returned, my mother told me that in a few days, a blood donation would be held in the city (Beit She'an) and if I wanted to come with her.
 I am not a spontaneous person, but I felt it was my chance and it was better to never be late.

 I made a donation accompanied by my parents and a good friend and the amazing paramedic who was there saw that I was a little stressed and told to trust her, trusted her and found that blood donation was not painful at all and made me energetic knowing that I had saved three people in a small stab.